 Or the fine for overstaying a tourist visa is not a fixed Soles amount but equals 0.1% of an UIT.
-So, in 2021 you have to pay a fine of S/ 4.40 for each day you overstayed.
+So, in 2022 you have to pay a fine of S/ 4.60 for each day you overstayed, while in 2020 it was S/ 4.40 for each overstayed day.

 This website is made by te-media - Creative Digital Solutions.
 All profits we make from it through advertising and other channels go back into the project.